Praise for Blackbird

 Jennifer focuses on building a safe and supportive community and helping all writers, no matter where they are on the journey, achieve their literary goals.

-See Jennifer’s most current work on Substack called Flight School.
+See Jennifer’s most current teaching and creative work on Flight School.

 Carolyn BiemerCarolyn Biemer

-Starting in Bones and advancing into SIII with her naturally evocative and poetic storytelling, Carolyn is a founding member of the Whole Writers Program (a three-year training ground in authenticity in creativity).
-As part of WWP, Carolyn is available for writers seeking affordable peer support in the areas of the literary novel and historical and science-fiction writing.
+Starting in Bones and advancing into SIII, Carolyn is available to mentor in the areas of the literary novel and historical and science-fiction writing.

 Carolyn holds a B.A. in English with a focus in Creative Writing from Santa Clara University and is a lifelong writer.
 In her early years, she joined every literary club, paper, and magazine that school had to offer and spent free time burrowed into a corner of the library with a book.
 From raising, training, riding, and sometimes saving horses to a brief stint in OHSU Medical School, literature has acted as a rock and grounding place for her mind and imagination.